 - Claims of clinical negligence require proof of both breach of duty of care and resulting injury and loss (causation).

-- Ensure clinical notes reflect a clear summary of the history presented, symptoms complained and justifications behind management choices.
+- Ensure clinical notes reflect a clear summary of the history presented, symptoms complained of and justifications behind management choices.